Lwhieldon/Lwhieldon.github.io/_posts/2025-04-10-catalog-qa-assistant.md

 *Explanation:*
 - **API Configuration:** This code initializes the Gemini Pro client using the Google Generative AI SDK.
-- **Prompt Submission:** The preassembled prompt is sent to Gemini Pro, and the generated answer is printed.
+- **Prompt Submission:** The preassembled prompt is sent to Gemini Pro (model name, "gemini-exp-1206"), and the generated answer is printed.
 - **Seamless Integration:** This step demonstrates how to connect the backend processing with a generative model to obtain a structured answer.

 ---